 The classic diagnosis for CLL requires an absolute lymphocyte count higher than 5,000 without another known cause for the lymphocytosis.
 Anemia or thrombocytopenia at presentation is correlated with a more aggressive clinical course.

 In CML, the peripheral blood shows an increased WBC count with a significant left shift that includes cells usually seen only in the bone marrow.
 An increased number of basophils is almost always seen and can substantially predate an increase in WBCs.
-Thrombocytosis occurs in at least half of cases at presentation.
+Thrombocytosis occurs in at least half of the cases at presentation.

 AML is usually treated with chemotherapy, the goal being complete remission and cure of the disease.
 Allogeneic stem cell transplant can be used in younger patients.